mkonicek/coding-time/content/blog/scroll-events-react-hooks/index.md

 > Mutable values like 'ref.current' aren't valid dependencies because mutating them doesn't re-render the component.

-### What is the clean fix then?
+### A slightly better fix

-The simplest "solution" I found so far is to make sure the div is always rendered.
-I'm still looking for a better solution but I like it better than the fragile fix above.
+We can fix the problem by making sure the div is always rendered.

 The code ends up looking like this: